 Penalty: For an illegal block after a fair catch signal: Loss of 15 yards from the spot of the foul.
-If the foul occurs in Team B's end zone during a free kick, it is enforced from the previous spot.

 ARTICLE 3.
 RESTRICTIONS.

 - (a) If a player of the receiving team makes a valid fair catch signal, and the ball is not touched by a player of the kicking team, the following apply: - (1) If he catches the ball, it is dead immediately, and it is a fair catch.
 If he muffs the ball, but catches it before it touches the ground, it is also a fair catch. - (2) If he recovers the ball after it strikes the ground, it is dead immediately, but it is not a fair catch. - (3) If the ball is caught or recovered by a teammate who did not make a valid fair catch signal, the ball is dead immediately, but it is not a fair catch. - (b) If the ball touches a player of the kicking team, before or after it strikes the ground, any player of the receiving team may catch or recover it and advance.
 If a player of the receiving team who has given a valid fair catch signal catches the ball before it hits the ground and elects not to advance the ball, it is a fair catch. - (c) If a receiver has made a fair catch, an opponent is prohibited from blocking or tackling him, or causing a passive player of either team to contact him.
 Incidental contact is not a foul.